dse/pacpl/README.md

 pacpl
 =====

-This is my fork of pacpl, to fix some bugs.
+This is my fork of the GPL 3 licensed pacpl.

+I've created this primarily to make it more robust when dealing with wacky filename hijinks.

 Original README
 ===============